Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 As we simulated additional missing values in a data set that began with missing values, the overall rate of missingness for each experiment is larger than the rate of simulated missingness.
 For example, the experiments with a 40\% rate of simulated missingness correspond to an overall rate of missingness of 84.8\% for NER.
 Similarly, the simulated missing data mechanisms used in the validation exercises describe the missing data mechanism only for observations that are simulated as missing.
 The true missing data mechanism for the observations that began as missing in the original enrollment data set is unknown.

 For the analysis model validation, each experiment was replicated $N_{rep} = 100$ times following an analogous procedure as was described in Section \ref{sec:mechanisms} for the simulation study.
 A major difference in the analysis model validation procedure for the enrollment data is the need to distinguish between the country-years that start out as missing and the country-years that are simulated as missing, where only the country-years that are simulated as missing are used for evaluation purposes.
 To facilitate this distinction, in each replication of each experiment we separated the enrollment data into ``started-as-missing'', ``observed'', and ``simulated-as-missing'' sets.
 The observed set is the training set for model estimation, while the simulated-as-missing set is the testing set for validation.
-Imputed values were still created for the started-as-missing set, but we are unable to evaluate the performance of these imputed values as the true value for the country-years that started as missing is unknown.
+Imputed values were still created for the started-as-missing set, but we are unable to evaluate the performance of these imputed values as the true values for the started-as-missing set are unknown.

 For the out-of-sample validation exercise, we considered one replication of each experiment.
 We used the same distinction between the country-years that started as missing and the country-years that were simulated as missing, where only the country-years that were simulated as missing are included in the testing set for validation.
-The out-of-sample validation compares performance metrics for prediction of missing values for NER averaged over all country-years in the testing set.
+The out-of-sample validation exercise compares performance metrics for prediction of missing values for NER averaged over all country-years in the testing set.

-In both validation exercises, we compared the performance of MINTS with the MICE PMM, pan Fixed Effects, pan Random Effects, Amelia TS, Amelia CS, and Amelia TSCS methods that were described in Section \ref{sec:models}.
+In both validation exercises, we compared the performance of MINTS with the MICE PMM, pan Fixed Effects, pan Random Effects, Amelia TS, Amelia CS, and Amelia TSCS models that were described in Section \ref{sec:models}.
+For the analysis model validation exercise, we additionally compared the multiple imputation methods with the data augmentation approach described in Section \ref{sec:models}.